unikorn-cloud/core/README.md

 ## Provisioners and Deprovisioners

-Everything in Unikorn's provisioning engine implements the Provisioner interface.
+Everything in the provisioning engine implements the Provisioner interface.
 This is a very basic contract that says it will provision/deprovision as asked, returning nil, or either an `ErrYield` (meaning the error is expected and transient, and doesn't need to be reflected with an error status), or an actual unexpected error.

 ### Application Provisioner

-This forms the core provisioner of Unikorn, and is responsible for:
+This forms the core provisioner, and is responsible for:

 * Looking up the application's versioning information e.g Helm repository, chart and version
   * This may also include static configuration describing how to provision the application e.g. parameters